ansible/ansible/docs/docsite/rst/intro_configuration.rst

      library = /usr/share/ansible

-Ansible knows how to look in multiple locations if you feed it a colon separated path, and it also will look for modules in the :file:`./library` directory alongside a playbook.
+Ansible can look in multiple locations if you feed it a colon separated path, and it also will look for modules in the :file:`./library` directory alongside a playbook.